 Is this method as effective as drinking lemon juice?

-Most of the limonoids and other antioxidants that help reduce or eliminate malignant tumors are found in the peel.
+Most of the limonoids and other antioxidants that may harbor some potential properties to help reduce malignant tumors are found in the peel.

-In fact, it’s estimated that an entire lemon may contain up to 22 different compounds that fight cancer, among which are:
+In fact, some estimate that an entire lemon may contain up to 22 different compounds that may have potential anti-cancer properties, among which are:

 - Flavonol glycosides